 The Resource Library covers a wide variety of topics from Aesthetics, Criticism, and Art History.
 You will get all of the products in my online store plus WAY more.
 These products include PowerPoints, lesson plans, worksheets, tests, and more about a wide variety of art and art history topics!
 Visit the catalog of the current contents of The Resource Library for Art Teachers here.

-In addition to the resources, I hold monthly live workshops with relevant and actionable topics which you can attend live or access the recording after the session.
+In addition to the resources, I hold workshops with relevant and actionable topics which you can attend live or access the recording after the session.
 Past topics include: What is art history?, How to Talk about Art with Kids, What is art?, and Inventive Activities to Interpret Art.

-A new online Facebook community for members rounds out the resources to give teachers a chance to collaborate and discuss issues and content.
+An online Facebook community for members rounds out the resources to give teachers a chance to collaborate and discuss issues and content.

 How do I access the materials?